Calvin-CS/SkelScratch/README.md

 A window will come up saying "Windows protected your PC". ***Don't click on "OK".*** Click "More info", then click "Run anyway".
 A box will come up saying "Application Install - Security Warning".
 Click "Install".
+A window will come up saying "Windows protected your PC".
+Just click "OK" this time.

+Go to the start screen, and type in "Kinect2JSON", and hit enter.

-A window will come up saying "Windows protected your PC". ***Don't click on "OK"*** Click "More info", then click "Run anyway".
+A window will come up saying "Windows protected your PC". ***Don't click on "OK".*** Click "More info", then click "Run anyway".

 A window will popup about "Windows Security Alert".
 Check the box next to "Public networks", then click "allow access".

 The server will now launch.
 It might take a minute.
 Be patient.

-(If you need to launch the program later, go to the start screen, and type in "Kinect2JSON", and hit enter.)

 Part 2: Launch